ionos-deploy-now/documentation/content/docs/github-actions-customization.md

 ### Build dependencies
 #### Description
-Before running a build command, the languages and software required for your build needs to be installed.
+Before running a build command, the software required for your build needs to be installed.
 #### How to edit
 Edit versions of the existing setup steps or adding additional steps to install dependencies, following the schema below.
 #### Example